-Fresh Strawberry Ice Cream ~ creamy and smooth, with tart (not sour) undertones that you’d expect from a good ripe strawberry.
-With a touch of Grand Marnier, buttermilk and mascarpone cheese, the richness shines through in this eggless, dreamy, frozen treat!
+Fresh Strawberry Ice Cream ~ creamy and smooth, with tart undertones that you’d expect from a good ripe strawberry.
+Add in a touch of Grand Marnier, buttermilk and mascarpone cheese, the richness shines through in this eggless, dreamy, frozen treat!

 - 2 cups fresh, hulled strawberries

 - 2 ounces mascarpone cheese